Permission Model

 GLAM Mints use the Default Account State extension to set whether new token accounts start active or frozen.
 If active, anyone can hold or transfer the token, making it permissionless.
 If frozen, each user must be approved before participating, enabling KYC and access control.
 This defines whether the token is open to all or gated by default.

-GLAM Mints support allowlists to restrict who can subscribe or redeem tokens beyond the default account state.
-Only pre-approved wallet addresses can access minting or redemption flows.
-This enables compliance with jurisdictional rules, supports institutional onboarding, and ensures controlled distribution.
+GLAM Mints support allowlists to further restrict who can subscribe or redeem beyond the default account state.
+Only pre-approved wallet addresses can receive or interact with minted tokens.
+This enables jurisdictional compliance, institutional onboarding, and controlled distribution.

-Blocklists provide an additional layer of control by preventing specific addresses from subscribing to or redeeming from the mint.
-Used to enforce sanctions, disable compromised wallets, or meet internal policies, any attempt by a blocklisted address is automatically rejected by the mint.
+Blocklists act as an additional enforcement layer by denying specific addresses the ability to receive, hold, or transfer mint tokens.
+Used to manage sanctions, compromised wallets, or internal policies, blocklisted actions are automatically rejected by the token program.

 Lockup Periods

 Lockup periods impose time-based restrictions on both redemptions and transfers of minted tokens.
 When enabled, every recipient is subject to a lockup window starting from the moment of mint or token receipt.
-During this period, transfers and redemptions are blocked at the protocol level.
-These constraints are enforced via Transfer Hooks and GLAM’s Policies program.
+During this period, transfers and burns (used for redemptions) are blocked at the protocol level.
+These constraints are enforced via Transfer Hook metadata and GLAM’s Policies program, offering strong, onchain guarantees against premature liquidity events.
+Lockups help align redemptions with fund terms, prevent early exits, and protect portfolio stability.